 Our spiritual man needs reviving daily.
 Yesterday’s food is not enough – like the Israelites in the wilderness, we too need fresh manna daily.
 God deliberately required this.
 The previous day’s manna rotted, they needed to gather daily.
 God has reasons for all of His ways – yet it is not our place to demand to know why.
 Jeremiah posed the question, “Does the clay say to the potter: Why have you made me this way?”
 No, we are created beautifully by God to fellowship with Him, on His terms.

 If you’re feeling sifted, remember that it is a normal part of life.
 Be wise enough to turn to the One who loves you dearly, knows everything about you and cares deeply for you.
 Our Heavenly Father longs for open relationship with you.
-Pray, talk to him and ask Him to change you into the person He designed you to be.
+Pray, talk to him and ask Him to change you (removing the un-milled parts that sifting reveals) into the person He designed you to be.
 Then hold on to Him.
 The journey is big and has many twists along the way and only by holding firmly to His Hand will you make it through.
 When life is over and we meet Him face-to-face, we’ll realize this life was short, eternity is long, and choosing to serve Him is best.

 Photo credit: Pixabay